 Overnight: Phnom Penh Transport: Boat, Walk, Meals: B, D,

 Day 7 - Phnom Penh - morning at leisure and end of tour

-Morning at leisure, relax by the pool, perhaps some last minute shopping or try out some spa treatments and end of tour.
+Morning at leisure, relax by the pool, perhaps some last-minute shopping or try out some spa treatments and end of the tour.